ObamaComp – The New 24-Hour Coverage

 Workers Compensation Insurance Carriers – Can They Fit The Model?

 The Obamacomp effect on the nationalization of Workers Compensation insurance carriers would have to revolve around 24-hour coverage.
-As I have mentioned in few prior posts, the ObamaComp Model would have three main characteristics:
+As I have mentioned in a few prior posts, the ObamaComp Model would have three main characteristics:

 - Center on 24-hour coverage – the leap from nationalized healthcare to 24-hour healthcare is a small one.